troclaux/notes/leetcode.md

 ### 219 contains duplicate ii

-- Only store what is necessary
+- only store what is necessary
-  - If you need to check only the last difference during iteration, don't save all the differences in a list
+  - if you need to check only the last difference during iteration, don't save all the differences in a list

 ### 222 Count Complete Tree Nodes

-- The base cases tell you how to start the function:
+- the base cases tell you how to start the function:
-  - What happens when input is empty?
+  - what happens when input is empty?
-  - What happens when input is one element?
+  - what happens when input is one element?
-  - The recursion happens when?
+  - the recursion happens when?
-  - The function's input format is a hint on how to solve the problem
+  - the function's input format is a hint on how to solve the problem

 ### 226 Invert Binary Tree

-- In Python, you don't need a buffer to switch 2 variables' values
+- in python, you don't need a buffer to switch 2 variables' values

 ```python
 a, b = b, a